Albanian diaspora: Canada

 As defined by the Statistics Canada in 2011, there were 28,270 Canadians claiming an Albanian ancestry.
 There have been Albanian settlers in Canada since at least the early 20th century, following internal pre-war revolutionary upheavals.
 The majority of the Albanian immigrants settled in either Montreal or Toronto but also in Calgary and Peterborough.

 After the inter-ethnic conflict between ethnic Albanians in Kosovo and Serbian military and police forces, many Albanians left Kosovo as refugees.
 Some have come to Canada, and in 1999 the Canadian government created a program to offer safe haven to 7000 Kosovar Albanian refugees.
 They continue to appreciate their ethnic heritage and their Albanian national history, even though their ancestors may have left Albania several decades ago.
 Those Albanians from Albania proper are active in their business and social organisations.

 United States

 Albanians began to settle in the USA in the late 19th-20th centuries from Southern Albania, Greece, Turkey, Southern Italy and Kosovo, and in the 1990s from Albania, Montenegro, North Macedonia, and refugees of war.
 The largest Albanian American (incl.
-Kosovar Albanian) populations are in New York City, Boston, Detroit, and Chicago.
+Kosovar Albanian) populations are in New York City, Boston, Detroit, Jacksonville, and Chicago.
 Another Albanian American community in Southern California such as the Los Angeles area.
 The Inland Empire (Riverside/San Bernardino) area of California includes Kosovars who entered the United States at the March Joint Air Reserve Base in Riverside.
-The Albanian-American population is currently 113,661 or 0.04% of the US population.
+The Albanian-American population is currently 224,000 or 0.04% of the US population.